yxliang01/UnimelbSharedFiles/Object Oriented Software Development/Sample Exam-Ans.md

 1.
 -----
 An exception is an object indicating a situation occurred (normally a runtime error).
-We must `catch` or `throws` all checked exceptions.
-For unchecked exceptions, we can just `throw` them without declaring them for the throwing methods (thus, no `catch` for them is needed), thus, it is possible for us to use `if` statements to prevent those exceptions from being thrown without using any `catch` blocks while this is not possible for checked exceptions.
+We must either handle(using `catch` block) or declare all the checked exceptions while for unchecked exceptions, this is not required (therefore, it's possible for us to avoid them using `if` statements).

 2.
 -----